ScarletKuro/Scarlet.Serilog.Sinks.Graylog/README.md

 ## GELF field names

 Serilog property names become GELF additional fields.
-GELF only recognises fields prefixed with `_` and verifies the rest against `^[\w.\-]*$`, so the sink prefixes every field and replaces any other character with an underscore — relevant mainly to dictionary keys, which can be arbitrary strings.
+GELF requires each one to carry a leading `_` and to match `^[\w.\-]*$`, so the sink prefixes every field and replaces any other character with an underscore — relevant mainly to dictionary keys, which can be arbitrary strings.
+This is not
-`_id` is reserved by Graylog, so a property called `id` is written as `_id_`.
-Two names that end up identical after that are written last-wins.
+cosmetic: Graylog validates the name and **drops a field whose name contains anything else**, so an unsanitized key such as `k8s:pod` loses its value entirely. `_id` is reserved, so a property called `id` is written as `_id_`.
+Two names that end up identical after sanitizing are written last-wins.

+Graylog strips the leading underscore again on the way in, so `_UserId` is searchable as `UserId`.

 ## Batching